 Status is a bit useless really and enables you to choose a Status to show to contacts.
 It could be - "I'm in meetings all day" or "Only chat, don't call".
 That kind of thing.
 You can also use it to share photos, videos, texts and links that disappear after 24 hours too, like Instagram Stories.
 In reality, few people use this.

 Calls shows you your recent call list for both voice and video - all your placed and missed WhatsApp calls.

 Chats is the key tab.
 This is a running log of all your active messages.
 Tap the draft symbol in the upper right-hand corner to start a new chat with a single friend, or you can tap "New Group" to start a group chat with up to 512 people at once.
 Every group has one or more admins (if you start a group, you're the admin although you can assign others).

 You might also notice a feature called Broadcast Lists under Chats.
 Broadcasting messaging lets you send a message to many people at once, without revealing the recipients.
 It's like bcc (blind carbon copy) from email, and each recipient can respond to you individually.
 People will need to have you in their contacts to see the message.

 The ability to create Broadcast Lists enables you to preserve a saved list of contacts to whom you send Broadcast Messages.
 To send a Broadcast Message to a specific contact, that person must have your phone number saved in their address book.

 The fifth and final tab is Settings.
-Under this screen, you'll find privacy options, ways to change your notification alerts, network usage stats, a tool for archiving chats, an option to lock WhatsApp, among many other things.
+Under this screen, you'll find privacy options, ways to change your notification alerts, network usage stats, a tool for archiving chats, an option to lock WhatsApp, among many other things like Disappearing Messages.

 How to message in WhatsApp